There are strict criteria for patients who can receive their treatment on the NHS.

 Orthodontic Referral Dates

-We have been informed by NHS E in GM that the date of referral is not the date written on the form but is the date you submit through to the referral online and is non-negotiable.
+We have been informed by NHS E in GM that the date of referral is not the date written on the form but is the date you submit through to the online referral system and is non-negotiable.
 If referrals are not submitted in time that is the responsibility of the referring dentist so could you please ensure you submit your referrals as soon as clinically appropriate to do so.

 You can learn more about the orthodontic referral process using the links below.